The Witches

 What is the significance of the Witches’ opening line?

 At the level of plot setup, the line establishes the supernatural framework within which the entire tragedy will unfold.
 The Witches are present before any human character has spoken.
 The world the audience is being introduced to is one in which supernatural agents have organised their plans before the mortal characters have entered the scene.
-The play's metaphysical hierarchy is being established at the moment the curtain rises.

 How do the Witches influence Macbeth’s actions?